kelsey-ek/of7azure/GUIDE/Failover.md

 of7azure-76db5dbccb-z4dv9   1/1     Running   0          4m22s
 ```

-__f.__ Check the current status of the new pod.
+__f.__ Check the current status of the new Pod.

-*Now the new pod is running in aks-agentpool-24893396-0*
+*Now the new Pod is running in aks-agentpool-24893396-0*

 ```kubectl describe pod of7azure-76db5dbccb-z4dv9```
 ```bash